TACITVS/3D-Maze-Solver/README.md

 # 3D-Maze-Solver

-A simple 3D Maze generator (JavaScript) using P5.JS that also has a agent (a simple red block) that goes around trying to find the exit
+This project demonstrates a simple 3D maze generator and solver written in JavaScript using the [p5.js](https://p5js.org/) library.
+A cube-shaped agent explores the randomly generated maze until it reaches the exit.

+## Running

+Open `index.html` in a web browser.
+The maze is generated on page load and the agent begins moving automatically.
+Press `R` to regenerate a new maze at any time.